-Of all the famous movies filmed in the Alcazar, we should point out the infamous one by David Lean, Lawrence of Arabia (1962, United Kingdom).
+Of all the famous movies filmed in the Alcazar, one that we should point out is Lawrence of Arabia (1962, United Kingdom), produced by David Lean.

-Another location worth mentioning is the Plaza de Espana, built for the Ibero-American exposition in 1929 inaugurated by the king Alfonso XIII.
-With a semicircular shape and made of brick, marble and pottery, this monument also has a renaissance and baroque flare in its towers.
+Another location worth mentioning is the Plaza de Espana, built for the Ibero-American exposition in 1929 and inaugurated by king Alfonso XIII.
+With a semicircular shape and made of brick, marble and pottery, this monument also has a Renaissance and baroque flare in its towers.

-It has the name of Plaza de España because of its blue and white benches that represent the 48 Spanish provinces, with their corresponding maps and mosaics alluding the history of these provinces.
-The whole Plaza looks over the Guadalquivir, natural exit towards America; it represents the ties Spain has with its previous colonies.
+It is called Plaza de España because of its blue and white benches that represent the 48 Spanish provinces, with their corresponding maps and mosaics alluding the history of these provinces.
+The whole plaza looks over the Guadalquivir River - a natural exit towards America; it represents the ties Spain has with its previous colonies.

-This Plaza is surrounded by a stream and four bridges, that all communicate with the center of the Plaza where you can find a beautiful fountain.
-It is precisely on these bridges that you will see Anakin Skywalker escorting Princess Amidala through the city of Theed, capital of the Naboo planet, in the II episode of Star Wars, The Clone Wars.
-This is why some may call this Plaza, Plaza Naboo.
+This plaza is surrounded by a stream and four bridges, and in the center of the Plaza you can find a beautiful fountain.
+It is precisely on these bridges that you will see Anakin Skywalker escorting Princess Amidala through the city of Theed, capital of the Naboo planet in the II episode of Star Wars: The Clone Wars.
+This is why some may call this plaza, Plaza Naboo.

-On top of being one of the main sceneries of Star Wars, scenes from the 1962 movie Lawrance of Arabia were also filmed in Seville, as well the Spanish movie Belmonte from 1994, the Korean movie Lifting de Corazon in 2005 or the Norwegian movie La Joven de las Naranjas in 2008.
-Not to mention one of the latest Hollywood films of the provocative director Sacha Baron Cohen “The Dictator”, who turned the plaza in a plaza from a Middle Eastern country in 2011.
+On top of the Star Wars scene taking place here, scenes from the 1962 movie Lawrance of Arabia were also filmed in Seville, as well the Spanish movie Belmonte from 1994, the Korean movie Lifting de Corazon in 2005 and the Norwegian movie La Joven de las Naranjas in 2008.
+Not to forget mentioning one of the latest Hollywood films of the provocative director Sacha Baron Cohen “The Dictator”, who turned the plaza into a palace courtyard from a Middle Eastern country in 2011.